leedavid/CCStockFish/README.md

 The Universal Chess Interface (UCI) is a standard protocol used to communicate with a chess engine, and is the recommended way to do so for typical graphical user interfaces (GUI) or chess tools.
-Stockfish implements the majority of its options as described in [the UCI protocol](https://www.shredderchess.com/download/div/uci.zip).
+CCStockfish implements the majority of its options as described in [the UCI protocol](https://www.shredderchess.com/download/div/uci.zip).

-Developers can see the default values for UCI options available in Stockfish by typing `./stockfish uci` in a terminal, but the majority of users will typically see them and change them via a chess GUI.
-This is a list of available UCI options in Stockfish:
+Developers can see the default values for UCI options available in CCStockfish by typing `./CCStockfish uci` in a terminal, but the majority of users will typically see them and change them via a chess GUI.
+This is a list of available UCI options in CCStockfish:

   * #### Threads
     The number of CPU threads used for searching a position.
 For best performance, set